-- Project Goal: Mitigate the spread of COVID-19. - Output Measure: Applicant purchased automated touchless soap dispensers and towel dispensers, and refilled handwashing supplies.
+• Project Goal: Mitigate the spread of COVID-19.

-• Outcome Measure: VIDSPR used touchless sanitation and handwashing supplies their facilities to mitigate the spread of COVID-19.
+- Output Measure: Applicant purchased automated touchless soap dispensers and towel dispensers, and refilled handwashing supplies. - Outcome Measure: DSPR installed and used touchless sanitation and handwashing supplies in their facilities to mitigate the spread of COVID-19.